paninij/paninij/site/src/_man/p3/ch9_master_worker_pattern.md

     generative capsules.

     This suggests capsules: Pi, Worker.
-For convenience we will be creating a wrapper class Number that implicitely handles conversions from integers to doubles and back.
+For convenience we will be creating a wrapper class Number that implicitly handles conversions from integers to doubles and back.

     **Listing 9.1:** *Declaration of our capsules*